Renaud Laplanche: LendingClub

 In 2006 Laplanche left Oracle and co-founded LendingClub.
 He had gotten the idea for the new company when he started TripleHop and found that his credit card carried an 18% interest rate, while he was only earning 1.5% from the bank on high yield certificates of deposit.
 He thought that by connecting investors directly with borrowers, he could cut the banks out of the equation and deliver lower rates for borrowers and higher returns for investors.
 LendingClub first launched on Facebook to leverage existing connections among users for testing users' trust and willingness to help one another financially, and to gather user feedback about the new service.
 At that time, LendingClub was one of Facebook's first applications.

 In 2010, after receiving $12 million in funding from venture capital investors, Laplanche developed LendingClub into a full-scale person-to-person lending company.
 By June 2012, the company had raised $100 million in venture capital.
 LendingClub completed its IPO on December 10, 2014.
 The stock price increased 56% on its first day of trading.

-On May 9, 2016, Laplanche resigned from his position as CEO following an internal investigation that found a violation of the company's business practices.

-Laplanche later entered into an agreement with the SEC to settle the issue with no admission of responsibility.
+In May 2016, following an internal review which found a violation of the company's business practices, Laplanche resigned from LendingClub.
+The US Securities and Exchange Commission (SEC) investigated LendingClub and claimed that LendingClub, while Laplanche was acting as CEO, directed an outside investment advisory firm to buy LendingClub loans that were at risk of going unfunded.
+In 2018, LendingClub and Laplanche settled the matter in an administrative proceeding with the SEC, without admitting or denying the findings.
+In August 2016, he co-founded Upgrade, Inc.

 Upgrade

 In August 2016, Laplanche along with other former Lending Club executives started the fintech company, Upgrade, Inc. The company provides credit and mobile banking products.
-Upgrade has raised over $122 million in venture capital from several investors.
+Upgrade raised over $122 million in venture capital from several investors.

 In November 2021, Upgrade grew 83% in valuation over four months to $6.28 billion after raising $280 million in a Series F funding round led by Coatue Management and DST Global.

+In October 2025, CNBC and others reported that Upgrade had raised $165 million in new equity.